-This course can be taken or as a two year course incorporating professional experience.
+This course can be taken as a one-year course or as a two-year course incorporating professional experience.
 It can also be taken part-time.

 Approximately 12 hours a week in the first two semesters.
 During semester three you will arrange your level of contact time with your assigned supervisor.

-This degree is the same as the one year MSc in Computer Science (Software Engineering), with the addition that the student spends a year working in industry after the taught part of the course.
+This degree is the same as the one year MSc in Advanced Computer Science, with the addition that the student spends a year working in industry after the taught part of the course.

 The work in industry is paid employment, not just work experience.
 Typical annual salaries for an industrial year are between £11,000 and £15,000.